How do you respond when tragedy strikes?

 Instead, If I live with an open hand, I can give away or release what I have in order to allow God the opportunity to fill it up again.
 What I give away becomes a blessing, and what I receive becomes an even bigger blessing!

 I found myself clenching the shredded cheese recently.

 My girls eat a lot of cheese by putting way too much of it on their food.
 I found myself scolding them saying “you can’t use that much, we have to make it last”.
 What I discovered beneath my scolding was a fear that we won’t have enough, and we might not be able to get more.
 In the process of clenching the cheese, I was too hard with my girls.
 Living with an open hand means I won’t fuss or scold so they will use less (but come on, girls, use a little less cheese, ok?).
 Rather, I will trust that if all the cheese gets used up, God will provide more.

 Bless it and give thanks-

 Even before the pandemic started, I found myself thinking about all the stuff our kids will need over the next 5 years.
-We will have 4 kids in high school all at the same time.
+We will have 4 kids in high school all at the same time this fall.
 Three of the 4 are girls….girls are expensive!
 I found myself worrying about how were we going to pay for it all.